programminghistorian/jekyll/lessons/working-with-text-files.md

 foobar, Foobar and FOOBAR would all be different variables.

-When you run this program, the open method will tell your computer to create a new text file helloworld.txt in the same folder as you have saved the file-output.py program.
+When you run this program, the open method will tell your computer to create a new text file `helloworld.txt`{.filename} in the same folder as you have saved the `file-output.py`{.filename} program.
 The w parameter says that you intend to write content to this new file using Python.

 Note that since both the file name and the parameter are surrounded by single quotes you know they are both stored as strings; forgetting to